IlyasKadi/HTTP/README.md

   * ports.conf – a configuration file that houses the directives that determine the TCP ports Apache is listening on.

-  * conf.d :
+  * conf.d: This directory is used for controlling specific aspects of the Apache configuration.
+For example, it is often used to define SSL configuration and default security choices.

   * sites-available – a directory that has configuration files for Apache Virtual Hosts.
 Virtual Hosts allow Apache2 to be configured for multiple sites that have separate configurations.

   * sites-enabled – a directory that contains symlinks to the /etc/apache2/sites-available directory.